Study Abroad Program Overview

 - develop an understanding of contemporary Botswana, its opportunities and challenges

-- become familiar with the Southern Africa region and resources
+- familiarize yourself with Southern Africa, the region and its resources

-- gain African perspectives on historic and contemporary issues through direct enrollment in University of Botswana courses
+- gain African perspectives on historic and contemporary topics through direct enrollment in regular university courses taught by local and international faculty members

-- take advantage of service learning and internship opportunities in the community.
+- engage in service learning and internship opportunities in the community.

-Learning is enhanced through community service and field research opportunities where you work with local experts in the field.
+Learning is enhanced through volunteer, intern or research opportunities where you work and learn alongside local experts in the field.

-A special track in community public health focuses on public and environmental health issues in Botswana, both within and outside the classroom.
+A special track in community public health focuses on public and environmental health issues in Botswana, both within the classroom and in service in the local community.

 Students attend classes with international and/or host country students.